-Believe it or not, I find that there is quite a bit in Calvinism to agree with, particularly their take on free will.
-There are a couple points where we disagree though, what with me being a Christian Universalist and all, so I thought I’d give my Universalist take on TULIP:
+Believe it or not, I find that there is a little bit in Calvinism to agree with, particularly their take on free will.
+There are some points where we disagree, though, what with me being a Christian Universalist and all, so I thought I’d give my Universalist take on TULIP:

-3. Limited (noological) Salvation in this Age: Only those to whom God has revealed the truth of their ontological salvation will be noologically saved during their lifetime.
+3. Limited Noological Salvation in this Eon: Only those people God has revealed the truth of their ontological salvation to will be noologically saved during their lifetime.
 Everyone else has to wait until the consummation of the eons.

-4. Irresistible Grace: Those whom God elects cannot resist (noological) salvation.
+4. Irresistible Grace: Anyone God has elected for eonian life cannot resist noological salvation.

-This post explains the references to the three different stages of salvation (ontological, noological and sacramental), just in case you’re not familiar with them.
+This post explains the references to the three different stages of salvation (ontological, noological and eschatological), just in case you’re not familiar with them.